huxiangyou/clock-on-web-browser/README.md

 ## How to use?

 Click on the `Clone and download` button.
 Click [`Download ZIP`](https://github.com/huxiangyou/clock-on-web-browser/archive/master.zip).
-Extract the compressed file.
+Unzip the compressed file.
 Open `clock.html` on your browser.

-Do not use `http://htmlpreview.github.io` or something, because it cannot display correctly.
+Do not use `http://htmlpreview.github.io/` or something, because it cannot display correctly.

+## Issues

 This html page may be blocked by the Internet Explorer.
 When a warning comes out, click `Allow` to continue.

 Scroll bars may display when you use the Internet Explorer or the Microsoft Edge.

-If the font size does not fit your broswer, adjust the `font-size` number (in Line 20) and reload the page.
+If the font size does not fit your broswer, adjust the `font-size` number (in `Line 20`) and reload the page.

 If you find any bugs or want help, ask on [Issues](https://github.com/huxiangyou/clock-on-web-browser/issues).